arickGrootveld/TraceReconstructionReview/Strings/Overview.md

+% Reconstructing Strings From Random Traces
-\cite{batu2004reconstructing} ``Reconstructing Strings From Random Traces'' by Tugkan Batu, Sampath Kannan, Sanjeev Khanna, and Andrew McGregor.
+- \cite{batu2004reconstructing} by Tugkan Batu, Sampath Kannan, Sanjeev Khanna, and Andrew McGregor.
 This paper introduces the problem of string trace reconstruction.

 The motivation is the ``sequence-alignment problem'' from biology, which is the problem of aligning a sequence (or string) of DNA characters, given that the sequences underwent mutations which can add, delete or replace elements of the sequence.
 They assume a simplified version of the problem, where only deletions are allowed as sequence mutations.